 Another challenge that we find in the manufacturing of glasses with recycled metals, is to incorporate into the industry this type of raw material with these characteristics, since to this date, it is almost impossible to find recycled metals suppliers that can satisfy the technical needs required by factories to produce this product.

-Thanks to a great effort from our partner factory in China, we were able to find a supplier that could meet these requirements, but it is in the process of obtaining certifications to back up its recycling process.
+Thanks to a great effort from our partners factories in China and South Korea, we were able to find a supplier that could meet these requirements, but it is in the process of obtaining certifications to back up its recycling process.
 At the same time, we keep searching for new supplier alternatives that can provide this type of material to our production line.

 By compensating we want to go further, so we put together 3 fundamental principles to strengthen our impact: